Welcome to The Climbing Dictionary !!!

 Campus

 A dyno executed using the arms only.
-Comes from the campus board where the people who do this move get the muscle to do it.
+Comes from the campus board where the people who do

 (d) Frei hängend